 The Top Things To Do in Hua Hin

 Surrounded by the lush greenery of our hotel Centara Grand Beach Resort’s gardens and walls, it felt like we were a million miles away from the hustle and bustle of central Hua Hin, when in fact it was only minutes by foot.
 And that’s the great thing about Hua Hin – you can do as little or as much as you’d like; grab a tuk-tuk and head out of the city or just wander the streets to soak in the atmosphere.
-Here are my Top Things To Do in Hua Hin, if you can bear to tear yourself away from the pool…
+There are many Hua Hin attractions to enjoy – so here are my Top Things To Do in Hua Hin, if you can bear to tear yourself away from the pool…

 Watching the trains at Hua Hin Railway Station